 When Wenck conducts your M&A environmental due diligence, you get an expert team that understands you, delivers what you need, and helps you use it to benefit your business.
 Every time.

 Who does Wenck provide Environmental Due Diligence Services to?

 Wenck works as a close advocate of buyers, sellers, and legal representation on each side of merger and acquisition deals in both single and multi-site commercial property projects across the United States.
 Whatever phase of the deal you’re in and whatever type of environmental site assessment you need, we have everything we need to help you effectively.
 Wenck has extensive experience providing our environmental due diligence expertise to:

 - Private Equity Firms

 Which Environmental Due Diligence Services can Wenck provide for Merger & Acquisition projects?

-Wenck retains multidisciplinary environmental engineering, process development, and industrial safety professionals in order to effectively respond to whatever our client’s needs.
+Wenck retains multidisciplinary environmental site assessment, engineering, process development, and industrial safety professionals in order to effectively respond to whatever our client’s needs.
 Wenck discovers what your particular merger and acquisition environmental due diligence project requires during an initial initial interview and survey of your properties.
 Then, we assign the team and resources required to complete each of the tasks we deem necessary.